KAATSU VS. HYTRO BLOOD FLOW RESTRICTION WEARABLES

 KAATSU equipment and protocols are specifically designed to never impede or occlude arterial flow (from torso to limbs).
 This makes KAATSU inherently safer and eliminates the need for Limb Occlusion Pressure (LOP) calculations.

-Hytro's manually tightened straps apply partial arterial restriction based on a printed tightness scale, with the highest setting representing roughly 60–78% of Limb Occlusion Pressure.
-Pressure is set subjectively, without any calibration to the individual user.
+Hytro's manually tightened straps apply partial venus restriction based on a printed tightness scale with the highest setting representing roughly 60–78% of Limb Occlusion Pressure.
+Pressure is set subjectively by the individual user.

 Safety